-- (a) If a Connection Applicant wishes to accept an offer to connect, the Connection Applicant must negotiate and enter into a connection agreement with each relevant Network Service Provider identified in accordance with clauses 5.3.3(b)(3) and (4) or clauses S5.4A(d) and (e) and in doing so must use its reasonable endeavours to negotiate in good faith with all parties with which the Connection Applicant must negotiate such a connection agreement. - (b) The connection agreement must include proposed performance standards with respect to each of the technical requirements identified in schedules 5.2, 5.3 and 5.3a and each proposed performance standard must have been established in accordance with the relevant technical requirement. - (c) The proposed performance standards must be based on the automatic access standard or, if the procedures in clause 5.3.4A have been followed, the negotiated access standard. - (d) The provision of connection by any Network Service Provider may be made subject to gaining environmental and planning approvals for any necessary augmentation or extension works to a network or any system strength connection works.
+- (a) If a Connection Applicant wishes to accept an offer to connect, the Connection Applicant must negotiate and enter into: - (1) a connection agreement with each relevant Network Service Provider identified in accordance with clauses 5.3.3(b)(3) and (4) or clauses \$5.4.A(d) and (e); and - (2) if applicable, a network operating agreement with the Primary Transmission Network Service Provider,

+- (b) The connection agreement must include proposed performance standards with respect to each of the technical requirements identified in schedules 5.2, 5.3 and 5.3a and each proposed performance standard must have been established in accordance with the relevant technical requirement. - (c) The proposed performance standards must be based on the automatic access standard or, if the procedures in clause 5.3.4A have been followed, the negotiated access standard. - (d) The provision of connection by any Network Service Provider may be made subject to gaining environmental and planning approvals for any necessary augmentation or extension works to a network or any system strength connection works. - (e) Where permitted by the applicable law in the relevant participating jurisdiction, the connection agreement may assign responsibility to the Connection Applicant for obtaining the approvals referred to in paragraph (d) as part of the project proposal and the Network Service Provider must provide all reasonable information and may provide reasonable assistance for a reasonable fee to enable preparation of applications for such approvals. - (f) Subject to paragraph (e), each connection agreement must be based on the offer to connect as varied by agreement between the parties. - (f1) The parties may agree to have one connection agreement between a Primary Transmission Network Service Provider, Dedicated Connection Asset Service Provider and a Transmission Network User for a connection.

-- (e) Where permitted by the applicable law in the relevant participating jurisdiction, the connection agreement may assign responsibility to the Connection Applicant for obtaining the approvals referred to in paragraph (d) as part of the project proposal and the Network Service Provider must provide all reasonable information and may provide reasonable assistance for a reasonable fee to enable preparation of applications for such approvals. - (f) Subject to paragraph (e), each connection agreement must be based on the offer to connect as varied by agreement between the parties. - (g) Within 20 business days of execution of the connection agreement, the Network Service Provider responsible for the connection point and the Registered Participant must jointly notify AEMO that a connection agreement has been entered into between them and forward to AEMO relevant technical details of the proposed plant and connection, including as applicable: - (1) details of all performance standards that form part of the terms and conditions of the connection agreement; - (2) if a Generator, the arrangements for: - (i) updating the releasable user guide and other information required under clause S5.2.4(b); and - (ii) informing AEMO when the connection agreement expires or is terminated; - (3) the proposed metering installation; - (4) arrangements to obtain physical access to the metering installation for the Metering Provider and the Metering Data Provider for metering installations type 4A, 5 and 6; - (5) the terms upon which a Registered Participant is to supply any ancillary services under the connection agreement; and - (6) the details of any system strength remediation scheme agreed, determined or modified under clause 5.3.4B.
+- (f2) A network operating agreement must be based on the offer to connect as varied by agreement between the parties. - (g) Within 20 business days of execution of the connection agreement, the Network Service Provider responsible for the connection point and the Registered Participant must jointly notify AEMO that a connection agreement has been entered into between them and forward to AEMO relevant technical details of the proposed plant and connection, including as applicable: - (1) details of all performance standards that form part of the terms and conditions of the connection agreement; - (2) if a Generator, the arrangements for: - (i) updating the releasable user guide and other information required under clause S5.2.4(b); and - (ii) informing AEMO when the connection agreement expires or is terminated; - (3) the proposed metering installation; - (4) arrangements to obtain physical access to the metering installation for the Metering Provider and the Metering Data Provider for metering installations type 4A, 5 and 6; - (5) the terms upon which a Registered Participant is to supply any ancillary services under the connection agreement; and - (6) the details of any system strength remediation scheme agreed, determined or modified under clause 5.3.4B.